ReadAlongs/Studio/docs/cli-guide.rst

 possible, are error message is printed and alignment is not attempted.

-To enable the g2p cascade, provide multiple languages via the ``-l`` switch (for plain text input) or add the ``fallback-langs="l2:l3:...`` attribute to any element in the XML file:
+To enable the g2p cascade, provide multiple languages via the ``-l`` switch (for plain text input) or add the ``fallback-langs="l2,l3,...`` attribute to any element in the XML file:

 .. code-block:: xml

-   <s xml:lang="eng" fallback-langs="fra:und">English mixed with français.</s>
+   <s xml:lang="eng" fallback-langs="fra,und">English mixed with français.</s>

 These command line examples will set the language to ``fra``, with the g2p cascade falling back to ``eng`` and then ``und`` when needed:

 .. code-block:: bash

-   readalongs prepare -l fra:eng:und myfile.txt myfile.xml
+   readalongs prepare -l fra,eng,und myfile.txt myfile.xml
-   readalongs align -l fra:eng:und myfile.txt myfile.wav output-dir
+   readalongs align -l fra,eng,und myfile.txt myfile.wav output-dir

 The "Undetermined" language code: und
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^